-- 3 Become a member-centric and responsive health insurance scheme with high public trust - Create a public image as the health insurer of choice for those in formal employment - Have member and customer interests as a major factor in determining delivery and policy options - Have customer and member feedback as a core measure of scheme's operational performance - Review PR and public communication products on the scheme and draw up a communications strategy - Put in place regular and specific consultation as needed for employers, members, and prospective members and for healthcare providers - Develop a collaboration framework with provider partners for compliance to cost controls measures and incentive structures - In line with RSSB-wide customer centricity approach, develop customer feedback measurement approaches for scheme, and, customer rankings for listing of providers - Train all staff in customer centricity aspects of the scheme and of needs of members with health and other needs
+. high public trust

+- Create a public image as the health insurer of choice for those in formal - employment .
+Have member and customer interests as a major factor in determining delivery and policy options - Have customer and member feedback as a core measure of scheme's operational performance - Review PR and public communication products on the scheme and draw up a communications strategy - ٠ Put in place regular and specific consultation as needed for employers, members, and prospective members and for healthcare providers - Develop a collaboration framework with provider partners for compliance to cost controls measures and incentive structures - ٠ In line with RSSB-wide customer centricity approach, develop customer feedback measurement approaches for scheme, and, customer rankings for listing of providers - Train all staff in customer centricity aspects of the scheme and of needs of members with health and other needs